 I'm sure most of us spent our teenage years tacking up posters and images that we loved on our bedroom walls, changing the world around us in the only way we really could.
 How we decorated our walls was a way to define our adolescent selves.
 We spent hours searching for our favorite posters and many of us spent hours in our rooms gazing at our posters just waiting for time to pass.
 As an adult I think we were really on to something. . .Surrounding ourselves with images we love is not such a bad idea.

-So what is a Inspiration Space exactly?
+So what is an Inspiration Space exactly?

 Your space is a tool for your creative mind.